findkit/findkit/packages/docs/docs/ui/slot-overrides/index.md

 ```

 Here we use a slot named `Header` which replaces the existing search input and
 the close button with our own component.
-We use the `html` Javascript tagged
+We use the
-template literal to render our custom UI which is a prebound [HTM (Hyperscript
+[`html`](/ui/slot-overrides/utils#html) Javascript tagged template literal to
-Tagged Markup)](https://github.com/developit/htm) tag and finally the
+render our custom UI and finally the
 [`useInput()`](/ui/slot-overrides/utils#useinput) hook is used to bind the input
 to the search UI.